wp-plugins/bepro-listings/readme.txt

 * Add ability to change author to other users with role of author
 * Fix to show empty categories on the create listing form

+= 2.1.13 (Wednesday Mar 26th 2014) =

+* Default listing order by option is now date
+* New shortcode option for map shortcode "map_id"
+* New feature, map shows on item details page
+* Tweak to how categories look when selected on the front end
+* New filters added to the system
+* Alteration to template system for listings.
+Cost now has its onw function.
+* Removed empty categories from filter options
+* fixed undefined error messaged when show_paging optin not used is listings shortcode

 == Upgrade Notice ==